 - About considering future pregnancies.

-It is common for people to forget to take their medication occasionally, so it is worth discussing with the doctor what to do if this happens.
+It is common for people to occasionally forget their medication, so it is worth discussing with your doctor what to do if this happens.

-For good seizure control, it is important with antiepileptic medication to keep stable levels of the drug in the bloodstream.
+For good seizure control, it is important to keep stable levels of the antiepileptic drug in the bloodstream.
 Missing medication may sometimes cause a seizure.
 If you realise that you have forgotten a dose, speak to your doctor so you know what to do.

 See Dr. Dan McLaughlin discussing what to do about missing medications.

-Tips that may help if you miss your medication:
+Tips that may help if you regularly miss your medication:

 - Have a regular routine when taking your medication so you are less likely to forget